supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 {% hint style="success" %}
-Now you can use apps like [Apply NN to Images](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset), [Apply NN to videos](https://ecosystem.supervise.ly/apps/apply-nn-to-videos-project) with your deployed model or get the model inference via Python API with `sly.nn.inference.Session` in one line of code, see [Inference API Tutorial](https://developer.supervise.ly/app-development/neural-network-integration/inference-api-tutorial).
+Now you can use apps like [Apply NN to Images](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset), [Apply NN to videos](https://ecosystem.supervise.ly/apps/apply-nn-to-videos-project) with your deployed model.

+Or get the model inference via **Python API** with the help of `sly.nn.inference.Session` just in one line of code.
+See [Inference API Tutorial](https://developer.supervise.ly/app-development/neural-network-integration/inference-api-tutorial).
 {% endhint %}

 ## Release your code as a Supervisely App.

 Once you've tested the code, it's time to release it into the platform.
-It can be an App that shared with the all Supervisely community, or only yours private App.
+It can be released as an App that shared with the all Supervisely community, or as your own private App.

 Refer to [How to Release your App](https://developer.supervise.ly/app-development/basics/from-script-to-supervisely-app) for all releasing details.
-For a private release check also [Private App Tutorial](https://developer.supervise.ly/app-development/basics/add-private-app).
+For a private app check also [Private App Tutorial](https://developer.supervise.ly/app-development/basics/add-private-app).

 In this tutorial we'll quickly observe the key concepts of our app.